Published on: 9 January 2018 | Last updated: 21 August 2019

 The Flughafen München (Munich airport) is to the north-east of the city.
 You can catch the S-Bahn to the Hauptbahnhof in the centre of town (the journey takes about 40 minutes).
 Note that there are restrictions on when you can travel with a bike: according to mvv-muenchen.de, you may not take your bike on trains during the rush hour (i.e. Mondays to Fridays between 6:00 and 9:00 and, between 16:00 and 18:00 during school term times).
 Bike tickets cost 3€.
 Check the page for the detail on tandems, folders and bikes with small wheels (not to mention 'fairy cycles', whatever they are).

 Alternatively, the Isar river and Isarradweg pass close to the airport so that you could follow the cycleway through München.
-You have the option of riding either bank, although the main cycleway is on the right bank (looking in the direction the river is flowing) so you'll need to cross the river.
+You have the option of riding either bank, but you'll need to cross the river if you want to follow the main cycleway which is on the right bank (looking in the direction the river is flowing).
 According to the Open Street Map, there's a cycleway that takes you from the Besucherpark along the Nordallee.
 It then follows the B301 south to the Grünecker Straße where you turn right and cross over the river.

-München has a well-established network of cycleways, so it's relatively easy to pick up the route direct from the station - although you may find that, if you want to take the direct route through the Altstadt, you need to get off and push your bike through the pedestrian zone.
+München has a well-established network of cycleways, so it's relatively easy to pick up the route direct from the station — although you may find that you need to get off and push your bike through the pedestrian zone if you want to take the direct route through the Altstadt.

 … and getting back